dafreels/metalus-api/docs/parameter-editor.md

 ![Parameter-Editor](images/afterClick_parameter_expansion_panel.png)

-Note: On adding new JSON we have to follow exact JSON formly format(https://formly.dev/examples/advanced/json-schema).

 4) In JSON editor screen we have Add Sample Json Scheme UI button on top right side, once we click on this button it will add sample formly json to the editor screen.